fauxtix/DaisyPets/README.md

 - Easy to use

-- Simple to upload documents
+- Simple to upload documents related to medical records

+- Expenses management

-- Record Vaccinations and request medical records
+- Record Vaccinations, visits to the vet, dewormers and feed dosage

 # Screenshots